The Batman 2: Matt Reeves Shares Major Update On The Sequel

 Robert Pattinson is all set to return to Batman 2 as Bruce Wayne.
 While the return of other cast members hasn’t been confirmed yet, it’s more likely than not that we will be seeing Zoë Kravitz, Jeffery Wright and Andy Serkis reprising their roles of Catwoman, Jim Gordon and Alfred, respectively.

-It must also be mentioned that there has been no official title announced for The Batman sequel as of now.
+It must also be mentioned that there have been no specific mentions of the official title of The Batman sequel yet.

 New faces in the DCEU and what the future beholds